datacarpentry/r-socialsci/episodes/06-Using a relational database with R.md

 >
 > > ## Solution
 > >
-> > An error message is reurned from SQLite.
+> > An error message is returned from SQLite.
 > > Notice that R is just the conduit; it cannot check the SQL syntax.
 > >
 > >